The self serving bias is a tendency of human beings to take all the credit for success and blame external factors for failures.

 What is the self serving bias?

 For example, when a sportsperson scores an inhuman goal, he attributes hard work and talent to the outcome.
-When he fails to score one, he blames the referee for the poor call.
-In reality, the unexpected goal might have been a stroke of luck, and the miss was due to his poor skills.
+When he fails to score one, he blames the referee for the incorrect decision.
+In reality, the unexpected goal might have been a stroke of luck, and the miss could have occurred due to his poor skills.

 You exhibit similar behavior in real life too.
 If you earn a driver’s license in the first attempt, you admire your skills.
 If you fail, you blame the examiner for the harsh evaluation.